 She was a founding member in 1989 of the NFAW and chairs the Social Policy Committee, which plays a leadership role for women’s organisations nationally in the research and analysis of the impacts of policies on woman.
 She is also a committee member for the Australian Woman’s Archives Project.

-She has been inducted into the Victorian Parliament’s Honour Roll of Women and the ACT Honour Roll of Women and is a patron of the Australian Reproductive Health Alliance.
+She has been inducted into the Victorian Parliament’s Honour Roll of Women and the ACT Honour Roll of Women.